IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader presents to the user the report, including the multimedia content included in the report as well as all hyperlinks.
 When users click on the hyperlinks, the Report Reader presents the referenced images to the user in a way that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).

 A Report Reader shall support the display requirements as defined in [Display Requirements](#152116-display-requirements) A Report Reader may support additional advanced behavior.

+> Note: This requirement can be satisfied by either implementing the required behaviors, or grouping with another actor (e.g. Image Display Invoker in IID) that provides the required behaviors.

 > Note: The Report Reader may satisfy the baseline image viewing capabilities by retrieving DICOM objects and rendered by itself, or retrieve rendering of DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.